stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 the sorted positions of the input array.
 Because of this additional

-housekeeping it has slower runtime performance than ORD_SORT
+housekeeping it has slower runtime performance than ORD_SORT.

-requires the use of two "scratch" arrays, that may be
+SORT_INDEX requires the use of two "scratch" arrays, that may be

-provided as optional work
+provided as optional work and iwork arguments or allocated

 internally on the stack.

-sorting algorithm of David Musser.
+SORT subroutineSORT uses the introsort sorting algorithm of David Musser.

-is a hybrid unstable comparison algorithm combining
+introsort is a hybrid unstable comparison algorithm combining

 runtime performance is always O(N Ln(N)), it is relatively fast on